-Well, we recognize that competitive situation.
+Well, we recognize that in a competitive situation.
 We've increased the revenue yield to the government.
 The business is like any of our businesses, a beneficiary of growing the recovery rate on the goods that we sell, finding sales channels and marketing methods to expand the buyer base.
-And as we grow rate of return or recovery rate on the revenue realized on the sale of assets, that falls directly to our bottom line.
-So the idea that our platform investment is going to improve across the pollination of buyers, provide more competition for offered assets, that will benefit all of our customers including the product that we sell to the DoD, which helps drive margin expansion.
+And as we grow rate of return or recovery rate on the revenue realized on the sale of assets that falls directly to our bottom line.
+So the idea that our platform investment is going to improve the cross-pollination of buyers, provide more competition for offered assets, that will benefit all of our customers including the products that we sell for the DoD, which helps drive margin expansion.